Offline Preference Optimization via Maximum Marginal Likelihood Estimation: Ablation Experiments

 \textbf{In-batch Normalization:} Finally, we explored the importance of in-batch normalization.
 This ablation involved removing the normalization step from the MMPO objective and relying solely on the unnormalized scores $s_w$ and $s_l$.
 The goal was to understand if this normalization is a critical component for the method's success or if the implicit preference optimization from the main objective is the dominant factor driving performance gains.

 Figure~\ref{mmpo-ablation-results} summarizes the results for our ablation experiments:

 \begin{itemize} \item \textbf{Length Normalization} improves the average LM Harness accuracy, but it does not lead to a significant improvement in AlpacaEval-2 win-rates.
-This suggests that while it may help the model to learn more accurate token probabilities, it does not translate directly to more helpful or preferred responses. \item In contrast, \textbf{Entropy Maximization} consistently degrades performance on both the LM Harness and AlpacaEval-2 benchmarks, indicating that explicitly encouraging language model diversity via this method is detrimental to the overall performance of our objective. \item Furthermore, removing the \textbf{DPO-style Auxiliary Objective} or \textbf{In-batch Normalization} leads to a drop in the peak LM Harness accuracy but to a slight improvement in AlpacaEval-2 win-rates.
-This intriguing result suggests that the implicit preference learning signal from the core `logsumexp' term is a strong driver of performance on its own. \end{itemize}
+This suggests that while it may help the model to learn more accurate token probabilities, it does not translate directly to more helpful or preferred responses. \item In contrast, \textbf{Entropy Maximization} consistently degrades performance on both the LM Harness and AlpacaEval-2 benchmarks, indicating that explicitly encouraging language model diversity via this method is detrimental to our objective.
+Note that explicit entropy regularization, approximated as token-level entropy, is not helping our objective.
+This observation does not prove that the full KL-regularization used in RLHF is irrelevant.
+The scores from the reference model still contribute to the scores $s_w$ and $s_l$ within the MML objective or even the DPO-style auxiliary loss.

+\item Furthermore, removing the \textbf{DPO-style Auxiliary Objective} or \textbf{In-batch Normalization} leads to a drop in peak LM Harness accuracy but a slight improvement in AlpacaEval-2 win rates.
+This intriguing result suggests that the implicit preference learning signal from the core \texttt{logsumexp} term is a strong driver of performance on its own.
+These ablation results illustrate a trade-off rather than a fundamental flaw in the objective; As discussed, while omitting the DPO-style auxiliary loss (``MMPO - DPO Loss'') or in-batch normalization slightly improves AlpacaEval-2 win rates, it simultaneously degrades peak LM Harness accuracy. \end{itemize}